 As with all things at the moment, details can change at short notice.
 With that in mind, we recommend you visit the government website dedicated to post-Brexit travel for the most up-to-date information.

 In summary, some important points to consider are:

-- Passport validity – you’ll need at least 6 months validity on your passport from the date you leave your EU destination, and for it to be less than 10 years old on the day of travel.
+- Passport validity – you’ll need at least 3 months validity on your passport from the date you leave your EU destination, and for it to be less than 10 years old on the day of travel.
 Please note that if you renewed your current passport before its expiry date, you may have been granted extra months on top of the usual 10-year validity.
 These additional months may not count towards the 6-month validity requirement for travel.
 You can check if your passport meets the requirements here.

 - Travel insurance – EHIC health cards will remain valid for use in EU member states up to their expiry date.
 However, from 1st January 2021, they will no no longer be excepted in Norway, Switzerland, Iceland and Lichtenstein.
 When your EHIC card expires, you will be able to apply for a Global Health Insurance Card (GHIC).
 We recommend you obtain adequate travel insurance prior to travel to all destinations.
 Please note, from 2nd August 2021, you will no longer require an insurance 'green card' to guarantee adequate third-party cover when driving in the EU and EEA, as well as Andorra, Bosnia and Herzegovina, Serbia and Switzerland.
 Your UK insurer will now automatically provide third-party cover when driving in these regions.